 Rebeka Mazzone, CPA, recommends: "[Today's boards] ... need to consider what spending rules would be reasonable and appropriate in relation to the assets available, the wishes of the donor, the role that each investment or course of action plays within the overall investment portfolio, and the needs of the institution and the fund to make distributions and to preserve capital."

-To avoid steep penalties, nonprofit organizations should remain compliant with UPMIFA.
+To avoid penalties, nonprofit organizations should remain compliant with UPMIFA.
 Remember, each state’s UPMIFA is slightly different, so it is important to consult with your financial advisor and legal team to ensure you are in compliance with UPMIFA in your state.

 Common penalties include: